swing-project/swing/etc/notes/filesystem.md

 # The Swing Filesystem

+> Ignore this.
+I'm pretty sure we're going to end up with "everything's a file".

 NOTE: Most of this isn't implemented yet.
 The notes directory is just for future stuff and stuff.

 ## File Structure